Skip to main content

 The park or caravan owner should make sure your home is reasonably clean on the day you are due to move in.

 If the caravan or site is not reasonably clean, you should let the park or caravan owner know immediately and in writing.
-You could say that if it is not cleaned within a certain time, you will apply to VCAT for an order that the park or caravan owner cleans it and pays you compensation for the delay.
-Or you could say that if the caravan or site is not cleaned within a certain time, you will clean it yourself and then apply to VCAT for compensation for your time, cleaning products and inconvenience.
+You could say that if it is not cleaned within a certain time, you will apply to Rental Dispute Resolution Victoria (RDRV) to get them to clean it and pay you compensation for the delay.
+Or that you will clean it yourself and then apply to RDRV for compensation for your time, cleaning products and inconvenience.

 Take before-and-after photos of any cleaning, log your time and activities, and keep receipts for any cleaning products or services you needed to clean the caravan or site.